Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Non-axisymmetric accretion flows

 From heating alone, a minimum value of $q$ can be associated with the temperature $T=T_{10}10^{10}$ K \citep{van03}

 For a torus of minor-to-major radius $\delta = b/R$, the resulting thermal pressure enhances $q$ according to

 Thermal pressures and magnetic pressures will be similar at temperatures of about 2 MeV \citep{van09a}.
-When $q>q_{cm}(\delta)\ge \sqrt{3}$ exceeds a critical value, its azimuthal modes $m=1,2,\cdots$ become unstable as shown in Fig. \ref{fig:p6a}.

 A mode that becomes unstable is generally strengthened by gravitational radiation back reaction \citep{van02}.
 As a result, inducing gravitational wave emissions by (\ref{EQN_APB4}) is reminiscent of a Hopf bifurcation \citep{van12}.
-The result is a characteristic descending chirp during black hole spin down (Fig. \ref{fig:p6a}).
+The result is a characteristic descending chirp during black hole spin down (Fig. 4).

 Ultimately, the luminosity is determined by a nonlinear saturation amplitude, balancing {\em heating} in dissipation and {\em cooling} in gravitational waves, MeV neutrino emission and magnetic winds \citep{van12}, unless aforementioned feedback is intermittent or the torus as a whole is unstable.
-The first allows for an analytic estimate in case of a flat infrared spectrum of MHD turbulence \citep{van01b}.
-The latter is possibly of interest to the most luminous sources, perhaps resulting from hyper-accretion onto the ISCO in core-collapse supernovae \citep{van15a}.
+The first allows for an analytic estimate in the case of a flat infrared spectrum of MHD turbulence \citep{van01b}, possibly of interest to the most luminous sources resulting from hyper-accretion onto the ISCO in core-collapse supernovae \citep{van15a}.